 Kaarina Kaikkonen’s biography

-Born in 1952 in Iisalmi, Finland, Kaarina Kaikkonen studied medical physics briefly at the University of Kuopio before switching to Finnish Academy of Fine Arts (Bildkonstakademin) where she graduated with top honors in 1983.
+Born in 1952 in Iisalmi, Finland, Kaarina Kaikkonen studied medical physics briefly at the University of Kuopio before switching to the Finnish Academy of Fine Arts (Bildkonstakademin), where she graduated with top honors in 1983.

 Inspiration & more

-Kaarina is an artist whose work is primarily in the sculpture niche, with her best-known masterpiece being the installation the Way comprising 3000 men’s jackets on the steps of Helsinki Cathedral in 2000.
+Kaarina is an artist whose work is primarily in the sculpture niche.
+Her best-known masterpiece is the installation the Way comprising 3000 men’s jackets on the steps of Helsinki Cathedral in 2000.
 Kaarina Kaikkonen’s main inspirations are her parents – mom and dad.
 That’s why the thematic flow of most of her renowned works involves stuff she associates with her parents.
-Having lost her dad to a heart attack, for one, the sculptress believes that using recycled clothing as her medium offers the comfort much akin to her father’s old garments.
+Having lost her dad to a heart attack, for one, the sculptress believes that using recycled clothing as her medium offers comfort much akin to her father’s old garments.

 Awards and Recognition

 Kaarina Kaikkonen’s contribution to the art world hasn’t gone unnoticed.
 In her early years as an artist, she managed to snag the National Visual Arts Prize in 1989.
-She was awarded, subsequently, the Public Prize in Den Haag Sculptuur in 2004, the Finland Prize of Art (2001, 2013), knighted First Class by Order of the Lion of Finland, and received Honorable Mention at Cairo 11th Biennale in 2009.
+She was subsequently awarded the Public Prize in Den Haag Sculptuur in 2004, the Finland Prize of Art (2001, 2013), knighted First Class by Order of the Lion of Finland, and received Honorable Mention at the 11th Cairo Biennale in 2009.